 Criminal Defense Attorney

 You may find you need a criminal defense attorney for numerous reasons.
 The following are a list of situations where a criminal defense attorney may be helpful to your family and/or you.
 Craig M. Divine with the Divine Law Office, LLC is a criminal defense attorney.
-Contact Divine Law Office, LLC today for a free consultation.
+Contact Divine Law Office, LLC of Kansas City today for a free consultation.